 The steady-state and transient solutions differ by around 20 to 40 cm in RMSD against CryoSat-2 observations, which is in the order of magnitude of the expected CryoSat-2 uncertainty in LRM (Villadsen et al., 2016).
-The difference between the steady-state and transient solution (22 cm to 98 cm) can be partly explained by 1) the difference between the subgrid representation of the channel and the 1-dimensional line representation of the steady-state solver and 2) the coarser spatial resolution (900 m instead of 250 m) needed to allow reasonable computation time.
+The time.
 The performance metrics remain comparable or better than results reported in previous studies.